odeum/odeum-code/README.md

 document.getElementById("odeum-codejs"))
 ```

-### Checkout the Google presentation for the case/problem:
+### Check out the Google presentation for the case/problem:

 * <a href="http://bit.ly/2kt6mpR" target="_blank">Decomposing a new design into ODEUM CodeJS</a>